-1. We have audited the standalone financial statements of Union Bank of India(the Bank') which comprise the Balance Sheet as at 31 March 2019 the Profit andLoss Account and the Cash Flows Statement for the year then ended and notes to standalonefinancial statements including a summary of significant accounting policies and otherexplanatory information.
-Incorporated in these financial statements are returns of 20branches including 1 treasury branch 18 Regional Offices audited by us 2454 branchesaudited by statutory branch auditors and 4 foreign branches audited by local auditors.
+1. We have audited the standalone financial statements of Union Bank of India(the Bank') which comprise the Balance Sheet as at March 31 2020 the Profit andLoss Account and the Cash Flow Statement for the year then ended and Notes to StandaloneFinancial Statements including a summary of Significant Accounting Policies and otherexplanatory information.
+Incorporated in these financial statements are returns of 20branches including 1 treasury branch18RegionalOfficesaudited by us 2636 branches auditedby statutory branch auditors and 2 foreign branches audited by local auditors.
 Thebranches audited by us and those audited by other auditors have been selected by the Bankin accordance with the guidelines issued to the Bank by the Reserve Bank of India.
-Alsoincorporated in the Balance Sheet and the Profit and Loss Account are the returns from1814 branches 45 regional offices which have not been subjected to audit.
-Theseunaudited branches account for 6.18 percent of advances 21.53 percent of deposits 6.92percent of interest income and 20.18 percent of interest expenses.
+Alsoincorporated in the Balance Sheet the Profit and Loss Account and Cash Flow Statement arethe returns from 1626 branches 45 regional offices which have not been subjected toaudit.
+These unaudited branches account for 5.49 percent of advances 15.45 percent ofdeposits 5.98 percent of interest income and 13.81 percent of interest expenses.

 Basis for Opinion: